Week 13 of 52: Spiritual Preparedness

 - Would I feel responsible if I could not help someone medically and they died?
 Why am I taking that burden on?

-Working on your spirit and¬†further developing your moral compass¬†will help you in finding the answers to tough¬†situations during disasters.
-And, most importantly you will find¬†peace in the midst of adversity.
+Working and further developing your moral compass will help you in finding the answers to tough situations during disasters.
+Most importantly you will find peace in the midst of adversity.
 Possessing this spiritual preparedness will lay the groundwork for being mentally prepared for disasters.
 The card game, Conflicted to exercise your spiritual preparedness and learn what you would do in certain survival situations.

 3. Acknowledgement and gratitude are other ways that you can begin laying a spiritual foundation.
 I have often started my prayers with how thankful I am for the family, friends and events that shaped who I am.
 Even the bad events played a part in who I am.
 I then follow the gratitude with further prayers.
 After I am done, I feel at peace.